José María Gil-Robles y Quiñones

-José María Gil-Robles y Quiñones de León (Salamanca, 27 November 1898 – Madrid, 13 September 1980) was a Spanish politician, leader of the CEDA and a prominent figure in the period leading up to the Spanish Civil War.
+José María Gil-Robles y Quiñones de León (Salamanca, 27 November 1898 – Madrid, 13 September 1980) was a Spanish politician, leader of the CEDA, and a prominent figure in the period leading up to the Spanish Civil War.
 He served as Minister of War from May to December 1935.
-In the 1936 elections the CEDA was defeated, and support for Gil-Robles and his party evaporated.
-As Civil War approached, Gil-Robles was unwilling to struggle with Francisco Franco for power and in April 1937 he announced the dissolution of CEDA, and went into exile.
+In the 1936 elections, the CEDA was defeated, and support for Gil-Robles and his party evaporated.
+Gil-Robles was unwilling to struggle with Francisco Franco for power and in April 1937, he announced the dissolution of CEDA, and went into exile.
 Abroad, he negotiated with Spanish monarchists to try to arrive at a common strategy for taking power in Spain.
-In 1968 he was named a professor of the University of Oviedo and published his book No fue posible la paz ('Peace Was Not Possible').
-He was a member of the International Tribunal at the Hague.
+In 1968, he was named a professor of the University of Oviedo and published his book No fue posible la paz ('Peace Was Not Possible').
 After the death of Franco and the end of his regime, Gil-Robles became one of the leaders of the "Spanish Christian Democracy" party, which however failed to win support in the Spanish general elections in 1977.

 Biography

 Early life

 José Maria Gil-Robles was born in Salamanca on 27 November 1898.
 He was the son of Enrique Gil Robles, a conservative Spanish law scholar and a Carlist theorist, whose ancestors were hidalgos from León.
 Carlism was a traditionalist political movement in Spain whose goal was to establishing an alternative branch of the Bourbon dynasty.

-José María Gil-Robles received his master's degree in 1919 and in 1922 he gained by examination the chair of political law in the University of La Laguna (Tenerife).
+José María Gil-Robles received his master's degree in 1919, and in 1922, he gained by examination the chair of political law in the University of La Laguna (Tenerife).

 Politics

-During the dictatorship of Miguel Primo de Rivera he was secretary of the Catholic-Agrarian National Confederation and member of the Writing Council of El Debate.
+During the dictatorship of Miguel Primo de Rivera, he was secretary of the Catholic-Agrarian National Confederation and member of the Writing Council of El Debate.
 After the declaration of the Second Spanish Republic, he participated in and led the Acción Nacional (National Action) party, later renamed Acción Popular (Popular Action).

-In the elections of 1931 he was chosen as a deputy in the Cortes for Salamanca.
+In the elections of 1931, he was chosen as a deputy in the Cortes for Salamanca.
 During the period of the Republic, he maintained the posture of "accidentalism": whether Spain was a monarchy or republic was less important than the law's compatibility with religious principles.